Thracians

-The Thracians faced conquest by the Romans in the mid second century BC under whom they faced internal strife.
-They composed major parts of rebellions against the Romans along with the Macedonians until the Third Macedonian War.
-The last reported use of a Thracian language was by monks in the sixth century AD.
+In the mid-2nd century BC, the Thracians faced gradual conquest by the Romans, under whom they faced internal strife.
+They composed major parts of rebellions against the Romans along with the Macedonians up until the Third Macedonian War.
+The Odrysian kingdom was attacked by the Roman Republic in the late 1st century BC, when the Odrysian heartlands eventually became known as the Sapaean kingdom, a client state of the Roman Republic, which was finally abolished and converted into a Roman province of Thracia in 45-46 AD.